 - 1. ISO 14040 and ISO 14044. - Software used to conduct a whole building life cycle assessment shall conform to ISO 21931-1 and/or EN 15978 and shall have a data set compliant with ISO 14044 and ISO 21930 and/or EN 15804.
 The software shall utilize calculation methodology that is compliant with EN 15978, ISO 21931-1 and ISO 21929-1.
-Environmental impact data shall not be sourced from expired or retired data sources. - 3.
-The scope shall cover cradle-to-grave, including all modules in life cycle stages A, B, and C. The scope is permitted to exclude modules B6 and B7, covering operating energy and water stages. - 4.
-The assessment shall include all of the following building elements: foundations; exterior wall envelope; primary structural frame; secondary structural members; roof covering; roof deck; fenestration; load-bearing walls; and insulation.
+Environmental impact data shall not be sourced from expired or retired data sources. - The scope shall cover cradle-to-grave, including all modules in life cycle stages A, B, and C. The scope is permitted to exclude modules B6 and B7, covering operating energy and water stages. - 4.
+The assessment shall include all of the following building elements: foundations; exterior wall envelope; primary structural frame; secondary structural members; roof covering; roof deck; fenestration; loadbearing walls; and insulation.
 The assessment is permitted to include non-load-bearing walls; fireproofing; interior constructions and interior finishes.
-An assessment submitted for an addition or alteration is permitted to exclude existing and/or remaining building components. - 5.
-The reference study period shall be 60 years.
+An assessment submitted for an addition or alteration is permitted to exclude existing and/or remaining building components.